 2. Remove the brake disc.

-4. Carry out a new basic adjustment.
+4. Perform a new basic adjustment.